brabster/tw-site/src/pages/articles/2019-01-17-spring-boot-performance-part-2/index.md

 ## The Future

-We can't leave the password encoder set to something insecure.
+We can't leave the password encoder set to something weak like SHA256.
+We'll need to do much more to protect credentials in a production implmentation.
 It's not clear at this point in the project how authentcation will need to work so we're fine using this setup with our prototype, hard-coded password and test data.
-Performance will be an important part of figuring out what authentication solution to use!
+Performance will be a more important part of figuring out what authentication solution to use than we expected!